spectrocloud/librarium/content/docs/06-integrations/00-cilium.md

 The Cilium agent runs on all clusters and servers to provide networking, security and observability to the workload running on that node.

+## Pre-requisite

+* If the user is going for the BYO (Bring your own) Operating system use case then, HWE (Hardware Enabled) Kernel or a Kernel that supports [eBPF](https://ebpf.io/) modules needs to be provisioned.

+**Palette OS images are by default provisioned with the above pre-requisite.**

 ## Versions Supported

 <Tabs>